How to Trick-or-Treat at Home

 How to trick-or-treat at home

-The great part about Halloween at home is it’s your house, your rules.
-Candy does not have to be behind every or any door, really have your family asking “trick-or-treat”?
+The great part about Halloween at home is that it’s your house, your rules.
+Candy does not have to be behind every or any door.
 Any snacks that you know your kids love, like string cheese, pretzels, juice boxes, etc., can be wrapped in treat bags and given out.
 Desserts such as cookies, cupcakes and cake-pops are great too.
-Even better, tell a Halloween joke or do an easy trick, for instance, you say trick-or-treat to them with your Halloween bucket ready to accept treats.
+Do you want your family asking “trick-or-treat”?
+Even better, tell a Halloween joke or do an easy trick.

 At home trick-or-treating could happen in five minutes if you do not put enough effort into it.
-The pandemic has halted a lot of the normal fun your family would typically have this time of year.
-Making it very important for you to spread positive energy and holiday spirit inside your home.
+The pandemic has halted a lot of normal family fun, making it even more important for you to spread positive energy and holiday spirit inside your home.
 You want your kids to have a great time and make it last.
-These are ways to keep the fun going.
+Here’s a few more creative Halloween at-home ideas:

 - Set the mood: Make the decorations pop more by turning off the TV, tablet and other screens and have on essential lights only.

 - Have your favorite Halloween playlist playing during trick-or-treat time.
-Invite close family or friends, you feel safe with, to have them participate in the fun.
+Invite close family or friends, you feel safe with, to have them participate in the fun or video call your kids friends!

 - Make it a scavenger hunt, have the kids search for certain objects or treats during their fun.